otterengine/website/src/content/docs/reference/memory.md

 *single_int = 42;

-/* We still allocate a single int here, but we manually specify the alignment. */ result = otter_allocator_aligned_create_t(allocator, int, 16, single_int);
+/* We still allocate a single int here, but we manually specify the alignment. */ result = otter_allocator_aligned_create_t(allocator, int, 16, another_int);

 /* Below is the same thing we did for integers, but with the two different floating point types.
-The macros that end with `_t` will automatically allocator the right size for you. */
+The macros that end with `_t` will automatically allocate the right size for you. */

 result = otter_allocator_create_t(allocator, float, single_float);
 result = otter_allocator_create_t(allocator, double, single_double);